 A tumor is a new growth of tissue (a mass).
-Tumor is also called neoplasm.
-But there is slight difference between the usage.
+The tumor is also called neoplasm.
+But there is a slight difference between the usage.

 A neoplasm is an abnormal new growth of cells which could be benign or malignant (cancerous) growths.

-A tumor on an ideal situation is synonym for neoplasm.
+A tumor in an ideal situation is a synonym for neoplasm.
 But its use, more so in clinical settings, simply refers to mass [which could be non-neoplastic as well].

-For example , a swelling or mass is labelled as tumor by clinician but further investigation reveals it to be a cystic lesion.
+For example, a swelling or mass is labeled as a tumor by the clinician but further investigation reveals it to be a cystic lesion.
 The term tumor may still be used loosely but it cannot be called a neoplasm.

-Moreover, malignancies of the blood does not form mass and hence cannot be called tumor.
+Moreover, malignancies of the blood do not form a mass and hence cannot be called a tumor.

 Thus, the word tumor simply refers to a mass.

-Terms mass and nodules are used to describe tumor also but there is difference between the two.
+Terms mass and nodules are used to describe tumors also but there is a difference between the two.
 The mass has a maximal diameter greater than 20 mm whereas nodule is less than 20 mm.

 Benign masses are called benign tumors and malignant ones are called malignant tumors.